Single-sample versus case-control sampling scheme for Positive Unlabeled data: the story of two scenarios: Notions and auxiliary results

 Observe that apart from minor differences concerning sample sizes, which are random for single-sample scenario and deterministic for case-control and the important fact that $\pi$ can not be estimated in c-c case; the main difference between the two scenarios lies in a structure of unlabeled sample.
 In the case-control scenario it corresponds to a general population which is a mixture of $P_{X | Y=1}$ and $P_{X | Y=-1}$ with mixing proportion $\pi = P(Y = 1)$.
 In contrast, for s-s case it corresponds to the mixture with different mixing proportion

 where $c = P(S=1 | Y=1)$.
 This easily follows after noticing that out of proportion $\pi$ of positive observations, proportion $\pi c$ is labeled and $\pi -\pi c$ is unlabeled.
-In particular, we note that it follows from (\ref{eq:U_dist_ss}) that probability that positive element occurs among unlabeled data equals $\pi \times \frac{1 - c}{1 - \pi c}$ and is smaller than $\pi$ i.e. is smaller than the probability of such occurrence in an original sample.
+In particular, we note that it follows from (\ref{eq:U_dist_ss}) that probability that positive element occurs among unlabeled data equals $\pi \times \frac{1 - c}{1 - \pi c}$ and is smaller or equal $\pi$ being the probability of such occurrence in an original sample.
 Thus, indeed, distributions of unlabeled samples differ in those cases.
 In particular note that for $c\approx 1$ unlabeled group in s-s case consists mostly of negative observations in contrast to c-c case when it corresponds to the original mixture.
 We refer in this context to \cite{BekkerSurvey}, which contains a discussion of both setups.
-Figure~\ref{fig:ss_vs_cc} shows this behavior for two unit variance normal densities with means -2 and 2, respectively, $\pi = 0.5$ and $c=0.1, 0.5$ and $0.9$.
+Figure~\ref{fig:ss_vs_cc} shows this behavior for two unit variance normal densities with means $-2$ and 2, respectively, $\pi = 0.5$ and $c=0.1, 0.5$ and $0.9$.
 Note that whereas for $c = 0.1$ the distributions between unlabeled data in both cases are almost indistinguishable, for $c = 0.9$ there is a striking difference between unlabeled distributions, the distribution being symmetric and bimodal in c-c case whereas in s-s case the second mode is barely discernible.

 There is a legion of papers devoted to inference for PU data, and although they are mostly devoted to c-c scenario (see the comprehensive review \cite{BekkerSurvey}), there are also many approaches which specifically deal with s-s setup, starting from the seminal paper of Elkan and Noto \cite{ElkanNoto}.
-However, it seems that understanding of the importance of sampling scenario for behavior of developed classifiers is limited and one can find many examples of careless use of c-c-developed methods in s-s scenario.
+However, it seems that understanding of the importance of sampling scenario for behavior of developed classifiers is limited and one can find many examples of careless use of c-c-developed methods in s-s scenario -- sometimes accidentally, but often even after clearly stating the scenario assumptions.
+This also includes comparing performance of methods designed for a specific scenario with methods for the other scenario, which puts the latter at disadvantage.
 The purpose of this paper is to show that this has important consequences and may lead to misleading conclusions especially when establishing a ranking of the classifiers with respect to some performance metrics.
-This is analysed here for a particular case of Empirical Risk Minimisers, which play an important role in PU inference.
+This is analyzed here for a particular case of Empirical Risk Minimizers, which play an important role in PU inference.
 We first state a basic fact concerning SCAR scenario.

 \begin{proposition} Under SCAR we have for single sample case that $P_{X | S=1} = P_{X | Y=1}$. \end{proposition} \begin{proof} This easily follows after noting that switching the conditioning we have